beginning of content

 Key facts

-- Haemorrhoids (also known as ‘piles’) are swollen varicose veins located in the rectum and anus (back passage).
+• Haemorrhoids (also known as ‘piles’) are swollen varicose veins located in the rectum and anus.

-- Haemorrhoids can cause symptoms including bleeding, pain or burning when passing a bowel motion (making a poo).
+• Haemorrhoids can cause symptoms including bleeding, pain or burning when you are doing a poo.

-- If you have symptoms, your doctor can confirm the diagnosis and rule out more serious causes.
+• If you have any symptoms of haemorrhoids, see your doctor, they can confirm a diagnosis and rule out more serious causes.

-- The best way to treat and prevent haemorrhoids is by avoiding constipation by drinking plenty of water and eating a high-fibre diet.
+• The best way to treat and prevent haemorrhoids is by avoiding constipation, drinking plenty of water and eating a high-fibre diet.

 What are haemorrhoids?

 Haemorrhoids (also known as ‘piles’) are swollen varicose veins located in the rectum and anus (back passage).
-Haemorrhoids are a common condition in pregnancy, affecting around 1 in 3 pregnancies.
+Haemorrhoids are common in pregnancy.

 There are two main types of haemorrhoids: